Welcome to Shipyard!

 });

 You can use views in any order.
-However, using the same combination of views in different positions might yield components in a different order.
+However, using the same combination of views in different positions may yield components in a different order.

 You shouldn't expect specific ordering from Shipyard's iterators in general.